 This isn’t necessarily Woo’s fault, but if you use it, you have to contend with everything else you have installed on your WordPress site.

 And for that reason, Shopify is more stable than WooCommerce.

 As mentioned, WooCommerce has fantastic documentation.
-They also have a solid FAQ page and their support page says that the “best” way to get help is by opening a support request ticket.
+They also have a solid FAQ page, and their support page says that the “best” way to get help with your WooCommerce store is by opening a support request ticket.

 A phone number!

 Shopify takes customer service to a whole new level.
 Taken from their website: “The Shopify support team is available 24/7 by email, live chat, and phone.”

 Shopify provides 24/7 customer service.
 WooCommerce does not.

 The WooCommerce base plugin is free, but that isn’t the true cost.